SmartEVSE/SmartEVSE-3/docs/configuration.md

 /Set/ColorSmart
 /Set/ColorSolar
 ```
-Your MainsMeter can be fed with:
+Your mains kWh meter data can be fed with:
 ```
 mosquitto_pub  -h ip-of-mosquitto-server -u username -P password -t 'SmartEVSE-xxxxx/Set/MainsMeter' -m L1:L2:L3
 ```
 ...where L1 - L3 are the currents in deci-Ampères.
-So 100 means 10.0A.
+So 100 means 10.0A importing, -5 means 0.5A exporting.
+...These should be fed at least ervery 10 seconds.

-Your EVMeter can be fed with:
+Your EV kWh meter data can be fed with:
 ```
 mosquitto_pub  -h ip-of-mosquitto-server -u username -P password -t 'SmartEVSE-xxxxx/Set/EVMeter' -m L1:L2:L3:P:E
 ```